 This 8-week, fully-online course includes content on a range of topics of interest to the new director, as well as new insights for directors with more experience.
 For new directors who have plenty of competitive background, the course is designed to bring new insights into questions of philosophy, pedagogy, and organizational management.

-Dr. Kevin Minch, is a Professor of Communication and Associate Provost for Undergraduate Curricula and Outreach at Truman State University.
+Dr. Kevin Minch, is a Professor of Communication and Associate Provost at Truman State University.
 Prior to assuming his current role he was Truman’s Director of Forensics for 10 years, leading a program that encompassed the full range of individual events and two genres of debate.
 He briefly returned as Director during the team’s 2014-2015 season during a leadership transition.
 During his tenure students captured multiple national championships, and Truman was the only program to earn two national parliamentary debate championships on unanimous decisions.
 He currently volunteers as a National Federation of State High School Associations College Advisor.

 As part of a special agreement negotiated between Truman State University and the National Federation of State High School Associations (NFHS), NFHS members are eligible for a substantial discount on tuition for this course.
 This agreement erases the distinction between undergraduate and graduate, as well as in-state and out-of-state enrollments.
 All verified NFHS members pay a tuition rate of $230 per credit hour* ($690 for the course) plus a $30 online course fee.
 By comparison, the current credit hour rate for an undergraduate, in-state student is $282.
 In-state graduate students pay $316.50.
 Out-of-state students pay $513.00 (undergraduate) and $543 (graduate).
 For an out-of-state, graduate level student, the $25 NFHS membership fee translates to a $914 in savings!
 Plus, there are no textbooks to buy!